Ramonss93/ms_thesis/notes/notes.md

 - Process-based models models enhance abilities to understand and predict future range shift (Snell 2011).
 - Meta-community approach to Process-based models.
 The STM include several mechanisms ()
-- Integrate ecological processes is primordial to study range shift at the edges of species distributions. *Transition to boreal-temperate ecotone*

 1.**What's limit the ability to predict future vegetation range shift ?**